Understanding and improving children's challenging behaviour

 Why take this course

-It also shows how we can create an environment in which not only children but also the rest of the family can thrive and be better equipped to fulfil their potential.
+Using the insights and skills covered on this course, we can create an environment in which not only children but also the rest of the family, class or school can thrive.

 Great new skills and helpful insightsTeacher

 - New research about children’s brain development and emotional wellbeing